US lets autonomous vehicle bypass human-driver safety rules

-DETROIT (AP) — For the first time, the U.S. government’s highway safety agency has approved a company’s request to deploy a self-driving vehicle that doesn’t meet federal safety standards that apply to cars and trucks driven by humans.
+DETROIT (AP) — For the first time, the U.S. government’s highway safety agency has approved a company’s request to deploy a self-driving vehicle that doesn’t need to meet the same federal safety standards for cars and trucks driven by humans.

-Nuro’s vehicles won’t be required to have side and rear-view mirrors and other safety provisions.
-Also not on the safety feature list; windshield wipers, steering wheels or brake pedals.

 The vehicles previously were subject to federal standards for low-speed vehicles that travel under 25 miles per hour.
-Those didn’t need steering wheels or brake pedals and didn’t have to have human backup drivers.
+Those didn’t need to have steering wheels, brake pedals or human backup drivers, but were required to have windshield wipers, backup camera displays and mirrors.
 Nuro’s battery-powered vehicles can be monitored and controlled remotely by a human operator, if needed.

 The approval is the first sign that NHTSA is moving from abstract statements and voluntary standards governing autonomous vehicles to actual regulation, said Bryant Walker Smith, a University of South Carolina law professor who studies vehicle automation.
 It’s a signal that the agency, which has stated publicly that it doesn’t want to stand in the way of the new technology, is likely to approve more vehicles, he said.